Transformation Driven Visual Reasoning: Experiments

 At last, we analyze the effect of view variation.
-For each model, we separate the results of different views, as shown in Figure~\ref{fig:view_result}.
-Please note that the results of CNN$_{-}$, ResNet$_{-}$, and BCNN are quite similar to CNN$_{\oplus}$, ResNet$_{\oplus}$ and DUDA, so we just give three representative results.
-Firstly, humans' results across different views are almost the same, demonstrating human's high ability to adapt to different views.
-In some cases, humans' performances in terms of view variations are even better than the case that views are unchanged.
-That is because when the view changes, humans usually spend more time on that, which makes the performance higher.
-For the deep learning models, they show a similar trend that view variations will hurt the performance.
-Among them, CNN models decrease the most, while DUDA is the most robust one.
-These results show that models with more parameters are more robust to view variations.
-Besides, feature-based interactions, like the way used in DUDA, is helpful.
-Nevertheless, there is still a gap between the current models and the human, which needs to be considered in future model design.
+For each model, we provide the results of different final views, as shown in Figure~\ref{fig:view_result}.
+Please note that the results of CNN$_{-}$, ResNet$_{-}$, and BCNN are quite similar to CNN$_{\oplus}$, ResNet$_{\oplus}$ and DUDA, so we just give the results from latter three typical models.
+Firstly, the results of humans across different views change small, demonstrating human's powerful ability of adapting to different views.
+In some cases, humans perform even better when views are changed than unchanged.
+That is because when the view is altered, humans usually spend more time solving the problems, which decreases the chances of making errors.
+Conversely, deep learning models share a similar trend that view variations will hurt the performance.
+Among these models, CNN decreases the most, while DUDA shows its robustness.
+In conclusion, models with more parameters are more robust to view variations and feature-based interaction like the way used in DUDA, is helpful.